yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 .. _listing_boson_boson_scattering:

 Boson-boson scattering
-	It turns out that the lowest order boson-boson scattering under the interaction density :math:`\eqref{eq_psi_dagger_psi_phi_interaction_density}` is four, given by the following Feynman diagram
+	It turns out that the lowest order boson-boson scattering under the interaction density :math:`\eqref{eq_psi_dagger_psi_phi_interaction_density}` is four.
+An example of such scattering is given by the following Feynman diagram

 	.. figure:: ./static/quantum-theory-of-fields/psi-dagger-psi-phi-boson-boson-scattering.svg
 		:align: center

 		Figure: The fourth order boson-boson scattering diagram in :math:`\psi^{\dagger} \psi \phi`-theory.

 	which involves a fermionic loop.
-We'll not evaluate the corresponding S-matrix here, but we note that the corresponding (fermionic) contraction
+We'll not evaluate the corresponding S-matrix here, but note that the corresponding (fermionic) contraction

 	.. math::
 		:nowrap: